TOSIT-IO/tdp-website/content/reports/240705-contributors.md

 Added patches for Hive 3 which gives us the release 3.1.3-2.3.

-Work on the integration of PrestoSQL has started.
-However, Alluxio might be used instead as it will work more efficiently with Hive as it uses a cache and will run with Yarn, has better capacity scheduling for multiple users as well as enables to manage S3 permissions with Ranger.
+However, Alluxio might be used instead.
+Its usage by Hive is of particular interest, leveraging its cache layer and YARN integration.
+Additionally, we are interested by its capacity scheduling for multiple users as well as its ability to manage S3 permissions with Ranger.
 To be further discussed, but work has started on it.